Buzut/steroids/README.md

 Note: if you buy the plugin via the previous link, it'll buy me a coffe.
 That will help support my work.
 Also, there is a [free version](https://wordpress.org/plugins/wp-asset-clean-up/) that's nice too if you don't need the features of the Pro version.

+## Git
+You can initialise git with composer `composer run-script gitinit`.
+This will initialise a Git repo with [Git Emojis](https://github.com/Buzut/git-emojis-hook) hooks.

 ## Contributing
 There's sure room for improvement, so feel free to hack around and submit PRs!

 That would be cool for instance if we could have proper HTML emails.
 So if you have the skills to code HTML emails, don't hesitate to give me a helping hand!

-Please just follow the style of the existing code, which is [Airbnb's style](http://airbnb.io/javascript/) with [minor modifications](.eslintrc).
+Please just follow the style of the existing code, which is [Airbnb's style](http://airbnb.io/javascript/) with [minor modifications](public/themes/steroids/.eslintrc).

 To maintain things clear and visual, please follow the [Git commit template](https://github.com/Buzut/git-emojis-hook).